air-gmv/air/README.md

 Clone AIR repo for example in */home/taste/work/*

+>**NOTE:**
+>Current templates used by the Configurator do not support most recent versions of mako.
+>In case any templating issues are encountered, it's suggested to install a specific supported version.
+This can be achieved by running the following command:
+>```
+>python3 -m pip install Mako==1.1.3
+>```

 Add the air_repo/air to the PATH environment variable.
 We recommend doing it the following way in the .bashrc file: